-Every year the ITTO and FOA send a questionnaire to tropical wood producing nations in order to ascertain harvesting data and every year the responses are minimal.
+Every year the ITTO and FAO send a questionnaire to tropical wood producing nations in order to ascertain harvesting data and every year the responses are minimal.
 This lack of engagement represents a much larger problem with data collection inconsistency in the forestry sector which only promises to become worse, leading many analysts to call the current situation a ‘data debacle’.

-Professor Nabuurs then goes on to describe the worrying future difficulties generated by this lack of cohesion: “the hardwood processing sector is not ready for the challenges coming at us; climate change, matching regional demand-supply, and fragmented ownership”.
+Professor Nabuurs went on to describe the worrying future difficulties generated by this lack of cohesion: “the hardwood processing sector is not ready for the challenges coming at us; climate change, matching regional demand-supply, and fragmented ownership”.
 This evaluation is made particularly poignant following Nabuurs comments on the recent ash dieback pandemic that has devastated the species in Europe: “We hardly know how fast the ash decline is taking place”.

-With combatting climate change fast becoming the primary objective of nations worldwide, the revelation that changes to the health of the global forest resource are going unnoticed, should be extremely concerning.
+With combatting climate change fast becoming the primary environmental objective of nations worldwide, the revelation that changes to the health of the global forest resource are going unnoticed, should be extremely concerning.